 Curly and kinky hair, including afro kinky and kinky yaki textures, tends to be more voluminous in thickness depending on your ultimate styling goals.
 This texture typically ranges anywhere from 125-180%.

-Finally, unless you are purposefully aiming for a wig of heavy density, consider choosing one that complements your age.
-A lighter density wig will give you the most realistic of appearances without compromising your style.
+Finally, unless you are purposefully aiming for a wig of heavy density, consider choosing one that complements your age and your lifestyle.
+A lighter density wig will give you the most realistic of appearances without compromising your style, and be easier to maintain on a daily basis.

 Styling and Hair Length